 Regarding the cost of the companies, it is also important, because they can suffer economic, material, and human losses.
 It has been demonstrated that when the worker is dissatisfied with the working environment in the workplace, there is a low sense of identity and belonging to the company; likewise, labor productivity tends to decrease, and work accidents can occur.

-On other occasions, due to low labor and salary standards, workers tend to cause patrimonial damages to the company through reprocessing, theft of tools, materials, or finished product.
+On other occasions, due to low labor and salary standards, workers tend to cause patrimonial damages to the company through reprocessing, theft of tools, materials, or finished products.
 The evidence indicates that those workers who enter the world of work in precarious labor situations, most of them will commit crimes such as theft, fraud or would be willing to commit more violent and predatory crimes.

 Without a doubt, the challenge is great.
 To fight unemployment means to reduce informality; it means to end precarious jobs, no training, and no social security for workers.
-It implies placing more than 1.1 million people in formal employment in the country.
+It implies placing more than 1.1 million people informal employment in the country.
 But above all, informality means low productivity and low competitiveness of the economy.

 At present, nearly 50 million people work in Mexico.
 Of these, only 20 million people have formal employment, another 30 million Mexicans are in what is called the informal labor sector and this causes companies to be 40% less productive.
 The consequences of this reality prevent the country from advancing at the pace needed by young people who have not yet entered the labor market, and this causes the country's global competitiveness to decline significantly.

-The degree of permeability of crime in the world of work and the migration of salaried workers to commit criminal acts is closely linked to the precariousness of labor; that is why we must promote not only the creation of more and better quality jobs, but also the increase of salaries through bilateral productivity programs, an area in which workers participate, in order to make labor productivity more attractive than that currently offered by crime.
+The degree of permeability of crime in the world of work and the migration of salaried workers to commit criminal acts is closely linked to the precariousness of labor; that is why we must promote not only the creation of more and better quality jobs but also the increase of salaries through bilateral productivity programs, an area in which workers participate, to make labor productivity more attractive than that currently offered by crime.

 In this context, inequality of opportunity and uneven distribution of wealth and income explain some of the causes of crime.
-It is necessary and urgent to strengthen the link between the factors of production, to energize the labor market, to guarantee peace in the country, collaboration and permanent and productive dialogue, between the factors of production and the government.
+It is necessary and urgent to strengthen the link between the factors of production, to energize the labor market, to guarantee peace in the country, collaboration, and permanent and productive dialogue, between the factors of production and the government.

 Faced with the problem of precarious employment, a State labor policy that allows for a transition from informality to formality in the workplace cannot be postponed; such a policy must have as its guiding principle that all efforts be directed towards improving the conditions and quality of life of Mexican workers.